 Veronique (°1996, Belgium) began her violin study with Francis Reusens in the Academy for Music, Word and Dance in Lier, Belgium.
-In 2016 she graduated at the Royal Conservatoire in Antwerp with the bachelor degree of Music with Alissa Margulis, and in 2018 she received her master degree of Violin Solo at the Hochschule für Musik und Tanz in Köln with Barnabás Kelemen.
-Veronique also had the opportunity to learn from other renowned musicians such as Ivry Gitlis, Julia Fisher, Philippe Graffin and Pavel Vernikov.
-Currently, she is finishing the master ‘Interpretation Neue Musik’ at the HfMT Köln.
+In 2016 she graduated at the Royal Conservatoire in Antwerp with the bachelor degree of Music with Alissa Margulis, and in 2018 she concluded her master degree of Violin Solo with the highest distinction under the guidance of Barnabás Kelemen, at the Hochschule für Musik und Tanz Köln, where she is accepted for the postgraduate studies ‘Konzertexamen’.
+Veronique also had the opportunity to learn from other renowned musicians such as Ivry Gitlis, Julia Fisher, Pavel Vernikov and from Philippe Graffin, with whom she currently studies at the Royal Conservatory of Brussels.
+Simultaneously, she is finishing the master ‘Interpretation Neue Musik’ at the HfMT Köln.

-Fascinated by new music she had the opportunity to work with Helmut Lachenmann, Unsuk Chin, Adriana Hölszky and Heinz Holliger.
-Together with Anton Gerzenberg, she co-founded the ÉRMA Ensemble, specializing in contemporary music.
+Fascinated by new music, she had the opportunity to work with Helmut Lachenmann, Unsuk Chin, Adriana Hölszky and Heinz Holliger.
+With Anton Gerzenberg, she co-founded the ÉRMA Ensemble specializing in contemporary music.
 Furthermore she collaborated with Spectra Ensemble from Ghent and Notabu Ensemble from Düsseldorf.
 She performed in several radio-broadcasts for Deutschlandfunk.
 Veronique regularly plays compositions from Ruben De Gheselle that were created on her proposal: ‘Finite Infinity’, ‘Changing Mechanics’ and ‘Wildlands’.
-Accepted for the 2021 Lucerne Festival Academy, she looks forward to working together with renowned composers of our time such as Wolfgang Rihm.
+Accepted for the 2021 Lucerne Festival Academy, she looks forward to working together with other renowned composers of our time such as Wolfgang Rihm.

 Spotify, Apple Music, iTunes